paoyangchen-laboratory/methgo/docs/install.rst

   .. note::
-    If you're using Mac and the OS version is larger than 10.8, run the following line before you install the requirements
+    If you're using Mac and the OS version is larger than 10.8, run the following line before you install the requirements:

     ::